fancywus/springcloud-test/README.md

 # springcloud-test
-this repository for my learn springcloud test project this project use springboot、springcloud、springcloudalibaba framework if you dont how use springcloud technology, can watch my project.
+this repository for my learn springcloud test project this project use springboot、springcloud、springcloudalibaba framework if you don't how use springcloud technology, can watch my project.
 There are:
   1.config and use registration and discovery service instance.
   2.config and use loadbalance to use many node instance.